A quantum graph FFT with applications to partial differential equations on networks: Introduction

+The QGFFT developed in this work offers significant advantages for computing solutions of many network PDEs.
+For networks with integer edge lengths, constant coefficient heat, wave, and Schr\"odinger equations can be solved with extraordinary accuracy and efficiency via the spectral method.
+Many other equations, including the Schr\"odinger equation with nonconstant potential, can be treated with a (Strang) splitting method.
+For networks with noninteger edge lengths, an elementary change of variables converts the original network to an equilateral one.
+Time dependent PDEs, including those with nonconstant coefficients, can then be solved using a pseudospectral method, which is particularly effective when accurate treatment of high frequency components is important.

-There are some recent studies of numerical techniques for solving PDEs on networks.
-A linear finite element method is introduced and studied in \cite{Arioli}, with a focus on elliptic, parabolic and eigenvalue problems on metric graphs with Kirchhoff conditions at the vertices.
-A library of functions for quantum graph computations using finite differences to approximate the Laplace operator is described in \cite{Besse}; the main demonstrations are ground state calculations and dynamics of nonlinear Schr\"odinger equations.
-Another library for quantum graph computations is described in \cite{Goodman}, where analysis of nonlinear Schr\"odinger equations is again an important motivation.
-It is interesting to note that \cite{Goodman} also describes as somewhat challenging the Fisher-Kolmogorov (Fisher-KPP) equation on an equilateral honeycomb graph.
-As shown below on a different network, this equation is handled rather easily by combining the QGFFT with the Strang splitting method.
+Recent decades have seen the rapid and extensive development of quantum graphs \cite{BK,Kurasov}, motivating other studies of numerical techniques for solving PDEs on networks.
+A linear finite element method focusing on metric graphs with Kirchhoff conditions at the vertices is introduced in \cite{Arioli}.
+A library of functions using finite differences to approximate the Laplace operator is described in \cite{Besse}; the main demonstrations are ground state calculations and dynamics of nonlinear Schr\"odinger equations.
+Another library for quantum graph computations is described in \cite{Goodman}; analysis of nonlinear Schr\"odinger equations is again an important motivation.
+A spectral method based on highly accurate calculation of eigenvalues and eigenfunctions for the quantum graph Laplace operator, but without the advantages of the FFT, is reported in \cite{Brio}.